Ravitejakoyya/github-to-jira-webhook/README.md

 If you found this helpful:

 ⭐️ Follow me on LinkedIn — https://www.linkedin.com/in/koyya-raviteja/
-⭐️ Follow me on GitHub — Ravitejakoyya (Raviteja Reddy) ⭐️ Follow me on Medium - https://medium.com/@ravitejakoyya651/
+⭐️ Follow me on GitHub — https://github.com/Ravitejakoyya/
+⭐️ Follow me on Medium - https://medium.com/@ravitejakoyya651/

 💬 Drop your questions or improvements in the comments Happy Automating! ⚙️🧠💡